altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 He said in Belgarian:

 "Hmmp...
 I was just getting bored.
-Do your best to entertain me, moles of the Duchy!"
+Do your best to entertain me, moles of the Duchy!"<br/>

 Because Fort Volks was originally a mine, so moles were used to describe those dwelling in that fort.